w0lfschild/SIMBLPlugins/README.md

 # SIMBLPlugins:

 A collection of SIMBL plugins.
 Some written by myself, some by others.
 All plugins are compiled and ready to be placed in SIMBL plugin folder.
+All plugins also have source code avilible here on GitHub.
+SIMBL must be forced to load plugins into System Appliactions.
+Example for doing so:
+- `osascript -e "tell application \"NotificationCenter\" to inject SIMBL into Snow Leopard"`

 # Downloads: